Azure/azure-sdk-tools/doc/engsys_resource_management.md

 Role assignments should be created at the resource group scope or below, where the resource group follows the above guidelines.
 Subscription-level role assignments may be deleted at any time.
 Reach out to the EngSys team for exemptions.

-## Managing CI resources in the test subscription
+## Managing CI Resources in the Test Subscription

 This section applies to resource groups located in the `Azure SDK Test Resources` subscription.
 Developers should not create resources for individual testing in this subscription, but sometimes resources may need to be created to host